-Dr Alice Mah is Associate Professor in Sociology at Warwick and the Principal Investigator of Toxic Expertise.
+Alice Mah is Professor of Sociology at Warwick and Principal Investigator of Toxic Expertise.
 She holds a PhD in Sociology from the London School of Economics.
-Her wide-ranging research interests in urban and environmental sociology are situated at the intersection of critical political economy, multi-sited ethnography, and science and technology studies.
-She is the author of Industrial Ruination, Community, and Place (2012), winner of the 2013 BSA Philip Abrams Memorial Prize, and Port Cities and Global Legacies (2014).
-She has conducted comparative, mixed-method sociological research in the UK, France, Belgium, China, Russia, the US, and Canada.
-Alice's research on Toxic Expertise builds on themes from her previous research on the toxic legacies of abandoned chemical industries in Niagara Falls and on petrochemical pollution in the Mississippi Chemical Corridor.
-Alice is conducting research across the project as a whole, focusing particularly on the global and participatory levels.
+Her wide-ranging research interests in urban, environmental, and political sociology are situated at the intersection of critical political economy, multi-site ethnography, and environmental justice studies.
+She is the author of Industrial Ruination, Community, and Place (2012), winner of the 2013 BSA Philip Abrams Memorial Prize, Port Cities and Global Legacies (2014), and Toxic Truths: Environmental Justice and Citizen Science in a Post-Truth Age (with Thom Davies, 2020).
+Currently Alice is working on a book entitled Petrochemical Planet: Multiscalar Battles of Industrial Transformation, under contract with Duke University Press, drawing on the findings of the Toxic Expertise project.

 You can contact Alice via email on A.A.Mah@warwick.ac.uk

-You can contact Thom via email on email@example.com
+You can contact David via email on email@example.com

-You can contact Loretta via email on L.Lou@warwick.ac.uk
+You can contact Lorenzo via email on lorenzo dot feltrin at warwick dot ac dot uk.

 Dr Thomas Verbeek obtained his PhD in Urban Planning at the Centre for Mobility and Spatial Planning at Ghent University (Belgium) in 2017.
 He also holds a MSc in Geography and in Urban Planning from Ghent University.
 His research interests include environmental health, urban governance and spatial justice.
 Within these fields he prefers to apply quantitative research methods to examine important policy issues.His dissertation, entitled “Living Cities: Reconnecting Environmental Health and Urban Planning”, aimed to move beyond the lock-in of public health and urban planning and explore new approaches to deal with environmental health concerns in planning practice.
 Building on complexity theory, an environmental justice framework was proposed to localize environmentally unhealthy situations, and a matrix of planning strategies was presented to address these situations.
 The empirical research framework consisted of interviews, spatial data analysis, documentary analysis and a residents’ survey.
 The empirical part focused on the problem of local air pollution and traffic noise in the city of Ghent, in close collaboration with the city administrations and a local citizen initiative.
 By combining quantitative with qualitative results, case-specific and general policy recommendations were formulated that can lead to a more central place for health in urban planning.

-Thomas' role on Toxic Expertise is to apply quantitative research methods to analyse toxic pollution and its context at different spatial levels, with a critical view on data collection.
-Research methods will include GIS mapping, statistical analysis, and corporate network analysis.
-He will also contribute to the development of a web-based international public resource on 'toxic expertise'.
+Thomas was a research fellow on Toxic Expertise between 2017 and 2019, applying quantitative research methods to analyse toxic pollution and its context at different spatial levels, with a critical view on data collection.
+Thomas is currently a Leverhulme Early Career Fellow at the University of Sheffield.

 Dr Calvin Jephcote is a socio-environmental scientist with academic and consultancy expertise in the disciplines of environmental epidemiology, GIScience and aspects of air quality management.
 Calvin’s research specialisms relate to the identification, management and analysis of geocoded ‘big’ datasets (i.e. census, NHS patient records, panel surveys and emission inventories) for traditional statistical evaluation, conducted alongside advanced geostatistical practices ranging from cluster and boundary detection, to multi-level and locally weighted regression.